second-state/witc/example/keyvalue-demo/README.md

 # keyvalue

-This demo shows how to wrap handle related functions as struct and its `impl` in rust.
+This demo shows how to implement resource.
 With a `keyvalue.wit` as the following

 ```wit
 variant keyvalue-error {